 Located in eastern Albania, along the southwestern shore of Lake Ohrid, is the resort city of Pogradec.
-The city is situated in a narrow plain between two mountain ranges and enjoys a seasonal Mediterranean climate.
+The major city is situated in a narrow plain between two mountain ranges and enjoys a seasonal Mediterranean climate.
 The warm weather makes it a popular tourist destination, especially during the summer.
-In fact, much of Pogradec’s appeal is in its natural beauty, which is largely characterized by the alluring, glass-like waters of the lake and the nearby Drilon National Park.
-Together, they make the things you must see and do in Pogradec, Albania a wealth of seemingly endless possibilities.
+In fact, much of Pogradec’s appeal is in its natural beauty and stunning scenery, which is largely characterized by the alluring, glass-like waters of the lake and the nearby Drilon National Park.
+Together, they make the things to do in Pogradec, Albania a wealth of seemingly endless possibilities.

 This city, which is the eleventh-most populous in Albania, also boasts a rich history.
 Its name is of Eastern South Slavic origin and translates to “under the city.”
 This is a direct reference to an ancient Illyrian city that was settled on a hill above the location of modern-day Pogradec.

 The city now known as Pogradec exchanged hands between several states including the Bulgarian, Byzantine, Serbian, and Ottoman empires between the 8th and 15th centuries.
 During the medieval Ottoman period, the city went by the name İstarova or İstarye.
 It then went on to play important roles in both World War I and World War II.

 I visited Pogradec in August of 2020 during a 12-day Albanian road trip that took me from the capital, Tirana, to Sarandë in the far south.
 From the moment I arrived with my guide and good friend Erjan of Travel Media EU, I was blown away by this idyllic lakeside town.
 It can be quite touristy because of the lake and beach, but it’s much more than a tourism hotspot.